Moody's Corporation Announces - GuruFocus.com

-Moody’s Corporation (NYSE: MCO) (“Moody’s”) today announced the pricing terms of its previously announced offer to purchase for cash (the “Tender Offer”) any and all of its outstanding 2.625% Senior Notes due 2023 (the “2023 Notes”).
-The Tender Offer is being made pursuant to the terms and subject to the conditions set forth in the Offer to Purchase, dated as of August 2, 2022 (the “Offer to Purchase”) and the related notice of guaranteed delivery (together with the Offer to Purchase, the “Offer Documents”).
-Holders of the 2023 Notes (“Holders”) are urged to read the Offer Documents carefully before making any decision with respect to the Tender Offer.
+Moody’s Corporation (NYSE: MCO) (“Moody’s”) today announced that its previously announced offer to purchase for cash (the “Tender Offer”) any and all of its outstanding 2.625% Senior Notes due 2023 (the “2023 Notes”) expired at 5:00 p.m., New York City time, on August 8, 2022 (the “Expiration Time”).
+As of the Expiration Time, $211,285,000 or 42.26% of the $500 million aggregate principal amount outstanding of the 2023 Notes had been validly tendered and not validly withdrawn (not including $1,102,000 in aggregate principal amount of 2023 Notes submitted pursuant to the guaranteed delivery procedures described in the Offer to Purchase, dated as of August 2, 2022 (the “Offer to Purchase”) and the related notice of guaranteed delivery (together with the Offer to Purchase, the “Offer Documents”).
+Payment for the 2023 Notes validly tendered and accepted for purchase will be made on August 9, 2022 (the “Settlement Date”).

-The consideration (the “Tender Offer Consideration”) for each $1,000 principal amount of the 2023 Notes validly tendered, and not validly withdrawn, and accepted for purchase pursuant to the Tender Offer was determined in the manner described in the Offer to Purchase by reference to the fixed spread for the 2023 Notes specified below plus the yield based on the bid-side price of the U.S. Treasury Reference Security specified below as of 2:00 p.m., New York City time today, the date on which the Tender Offer is currently scheduled to expire.

 |